 You should also look at this decision from a financial perspective.
 Reopening gyms will entail additional costs, such as cleaning costs, protective equipment, sanitizing stations, and the like.
 Your HOA’s ability — or inability — to cover these expenses can influence your choice.

-Strategies for Maintaining and Operating HOA Gyms
+Strategies for Maintaining and Operating HOA or Condo Gyms COVID Times

 If your association does decide to reopen your gym, it’s wise to adhere to the guidelines set forth by the Centers for Disease Control and Prevention.
 Consider adopting the strategies below.